 When you put the plants back in the water, don’t forget to fertilize them according to their recommended dosage and needs, i.e., full fertilizing for new plants and maintenance fertilizing for the existing ones.

 Adding (nitrifying) beneficial bacteria and cleaning the filters

 It is imperative to clean the filters to remove accumulated sediments.
 Also, to keep your ponds properly maintained, add beneficial bacteria for bacterial colony stimulation.

 Summer Pond Maintenance

-The most favorable season for your water garden to thrive in summer.
+The most favorable season for your water garden to thrive is summer.

-Summer season begins when the water hits up to 80 degrees and higher and your fish should be fed generously during the course of time.
-However, there are a few things that should be taken into consideration whole maintaining ponds in summer.
+Summer season begins when the water hits up to 80 degrees and higher.
+Your fish should be fed generously during this time.
+However, there are a few things that should be taken into consideration while maintaining ponds in summer.

 Stock your pond water with Minnows or other small fish